cmda-tt/course-22-23/week-1/README.md

 ### Wednesday

 Today, we'll discuss data visualizations for the web.
-We're introducing SVG (Scalable Vector Graphs) and
+We're introducing SVG (Scalable Vector Graphs) and start by visualizing the data we've collected on Monday.

 ### Thursday

+We're continuing our work from Wednesday with two new exercises.
+One involves rendering a table containing the raw data, the second one involves some data cleaning / normalizing / transforming and using this to prepare the data before creating a tabular view.

 ### Friday

+On Friday, the final lesson of this week is a deep-dive in JavaScript.
+We'll introduce some advanced topics, such as functional programming, mutabillity, seperation of concerns and key build-in functions JavaScript already has.
+We'll introduce the `.map()`, `.filter()` and `.reduce()` methods and start chaining functions together in our programs.

 ## Exercises